nju-lug/NJUThesis/README_EN.md

 ## Overview

 This is A LaTex Template for Nanjing University Thesis.
-This template supports bachelor, master, doctor thesis.
+This template supports bachelor, master, and doctoral thesis.
 The Template needs `xelatex` or `lualatex`.

 ## License